Pilchinnampalayam

 Pilchinnampalayam is a village located in Pollachi Taluk, in the Coimbatore District of the Indian state of Tamil Nadu.

 Geography

 The village is located 55 km south of district headquarters Coimbatore, 9 km from Anamalai, and approximately 22 km from the state capital Chennai.
 Cities near Pilchinnampalayam include Pollachi, Udumalaipettai, and Chittur-Thathamangalam.

-Nearby villages include Somandurai (3 km), Vakkampalayam (4 km), Dhalavaipalayam (5 km), Kambalapatti (5 km), Palayur (6 km).
+Nearby villages include Somandurai (3 km), Vakkampalayam (4 km), Dhalavaipalayam (5 km), Kambalapatti (5 km), and Palayur (6 km).
 Anamalai Taluk is to the west, Pollachi North Taluk is to the North, Kinathukadavu Taluk is to the North, Udumalpet Taluk is to the East.
 Pollachi, Valparai, Udumalaipettai, Chittur-Thathamangalam are the nearby Cities to Pilchinnampalayam.

 Demographics

-Languages spoken include Tamil And English.
+Languages spoken include Tamil and English.

 Transport

 Rail

 Pollachi Jn Rail Way Station is the nearest railway station.
 Coimbatore Jn Railway Station is a larger station.
-Other stations include Udumalaippettai (29 km), Walayar (37 km) and Kollengode (39 km)..
+Other stations include Udumalaippettai (29 km), Walayar (37 km) and Kollengode (39 km).